Fragtality/PilotsDeck/README.md

 <br/>

 **Text Coloration** <br/>
-The Plugin will ignore the currently configured Text Color if the String to draw contains a **special start Sequence** with the Color embeded in Html/Hex Format like `"[[#BFBFBF"`<br/>
+The Plugin will ignore the currently configured Text Color if the String to draw contains a **special start Sequence** with the Color embedded in Html/Hex Format like `"[[#BFBFBF"`<br/>
 Can be useful for Applications/Scripts to directly control the Color of their Output.
 Or in other Words: I wanted it for my GSX Script, so it is there 😂

 <br/><br/><br/>